alessandropedone/alessandropedone/README.md

 ### Education
+- Theoretical Foundations of Machine Learning 2025 – PhD Course at [MaLGa](https://malga.unige.it/)
-Bachelor’s Degree in Mathematical Engineering at Politecnico di Milano [2021 - 2024]
+- Bachelor’s Degree in Mathematical Engineering at Politecnico di Milano [2021 - 2024]

 ### Projects
 __The most intresting ones:__